Big Dutchman opens brand new location in Malaysia

-A Storm of Success
+A storm of success

-The location is the largest and most modern centre in the entire Big Dutchman family, which is currently active in 120 countries and has about 3,000 employees.
+The location is the largest and most modern center in the entire Big Dutchman family, which is currently active in 120 countries and has about 3,000 employees.
 “How can the world’s population be fed in the year 2050, and who will do it?”
-At the centre’s grand opening, Bernd Meerpohl, CEO of the BD group, focused on this question that BD has identified as the future task it wants to tackle.
-“I’m sure that many ideas on how to solve this problem will be developed right here,” said Meerpohl and thanked everyone who had contributed to the development and construction of the centre.
+At the center’s grand opening, Bernd Meerpohl, CEO of the BD group, focused on this question that BD has identified as the future task it wants to tackle.
+“I’m sure that many ideas on how to solve this problem will be developed right here,” said Meerpohl and thanked everyone who had contributed to the development and construction of the center.

 Meeting the demand for healthy food